For P. Quinctius |

 You see, O Caius Aquillius, that it is a trial touching not the property of Publius Quinctius, but his fame and fortunes.
 Though our ancestors have determined that he who is pleading for his life should speak last, you see that we, owing to this unprecedented accusation of the prosecutor's, are pleading our cause first.
 Moreover, you see that those who are more accustomed to defend people are today acting as accusers; and that those talents are turned to do people injury, which have hitherto been employed in ministering to men's safety, and in assisting them.
 There remained but one thing more, which they put in execution yesterday,—namely, to proceed against you for the purpose of compelling you to limit the time allowed us for making our defence; and this they would easily have obtained from the praetor if you had not taught him what your rights and duties and business were. |

-neque nobis adhuc praeter te quisquam fuit , ubi nostrum ius contra illos obtineremus , neque illis umquam satis fuit illud obtinere quod probari omnibus posset ; ita sine iniuria potentiam levem atque inopem esse arbitrantur .
+Neque nobis adhuc praeter te quisquam fuit , ubi nostrum ius contra illos obtineremus , neque illis umquam satis fuit illud obtinere quod probari omnibus posset ; ita sine iniuria potentiam levem atque inopem esse arbitrantur .

 |